holoviz/param/doc/user_guide/index.md

 - [Parameters](./Parameters): Using parameters (Class vs. instance parameters, setting defaults, etc.)
 - [Parameter Types](./Parameter_Types): Predefined Parameter classes available for your use
 - [Dependencies and Watchers](./Dependencies_and_Watchers): Expressing relationships between parameters and parameters or code, and triggering events
+- [Reactive Expressions](./Reactive_Expressions): How to write expressions and functions that automatically re-evaluate when their parameter inputs change.
 - [Serialization and Persistence](./Serialization_and_Persistence): Saving the state of a Parameterized object to a text, script, or pickle file
 - [Outputs](./Outputs): Output types and connecting output to Parameter inputs
 - [Logging and Warnings](./Logging_and_Warnings): Logging, messaging, warning, and raising errors on Parameterized objects